shopware5/shopware/UPGRADE.md

     * Exceptions are logged in a logfile since 4.2.0 (/logs)
     * The old behaviour can be restored by setting `'front' => array('showException' => true)` in the projects `config.php`
 * Hiding the country field for shipping addresses will also hide the state field.
 The option label in the backend was adjusted to better describe this behaviour.
+* Added automatic APC detection for the general cache.

 ## 4.3.0